 The effectiveness of our approach has been validated by numerous publications in multiple models of human disease.
 In the clinic, ADXS-HPV, our lead Lm-LLO immunotherapy for the treatment of HPV-associated cancers, is well-tolerated and has been administered to both young patients with pre-malignant dysplasia, as well as patients with advanced disease.
 Clinical efficacy has been demonstrated by apparent prolonged survival, complete and partial tumor responses, and the prolonged stabilization of advanced cancer.
 The preliminary data from our completed Phase 2 clinical trial of ADXS-HPV in patients with recurrent cervical cancer demonstrate that ADXS-HPV is an active agent in this disease setting with a manageable safety profile.
-We achieved proof of concept with this Phase 2 study, and over the next two to five years, we plan to advance ADXS-HPV through a registrational program and regulatory approval(s) in the United States and relevant markets for the treatment of women with cervical cancers: head and neck cancer and anal cancer.
+We achieved proof of concept with this Phase 2 study, and over the next two to five years, we plan to advance ADXS-HPV through a registrational program and regulatory approval(s) in the United States and relevant markets for the treatment of women with cervical cancer.
+We are currently evaluating this same Lm-LLO immunotherapy in Phase 1/2 clinical trials for two other HPV-associated cancers: head and neck cancer and anal cancer.
 In addition, we plan to advance ADXS-PSA, our second Lm-LLO immunotherapy, into a Phase 1 dose escalation trial to determine the maximum tolerated dose for the treatment of prostate cancer in the first half of 2014.
 A third Lm-LLO immunotherapy, ADXS-cHER2, is being evaluated for safety and efficacy in the treatment of companion dogs with HER2 over-expressing osteosarcoma.
-We plan to advance ADXS-cHER2 into a Phase 1 dose escalation trial to determine the maximum tolerated ADXS-cHER2 into a Phase 1 dose escalation trial to determine the maximum tolerated for safety and efficacy in the treatment of companion dogs with HER2 over-expressing osteosarcoma.
-We plan to advance ADXS-cHER2 into a Phase 1 dose escalation trial to determine the maximum tolerated dose for the treatment of the companion dogs with HER2 over-expressing cancers such as breast and others.
+We plan to advance ADXS-cHER2 into a Phase 1 dose escalation trial to determine the maximum tolerated dose for the treatment of HER2 overexpressing cancers such as breast and others.